NeCTAR-RC/tutorials/_changing-instances/04-rebuilding.md

 duration: 8
 ---

 You can *Rebuild* an instance.
 This means that your instance will retain its flavour, volume attachments and IP-address, but it will have a new image applied to it.
+The astute observer will start to recognise a bit of a pattern; something to do with the Instances page on your Nectar Dashboard and performing some sort of action on your instance from the Action Menu.

 **Warning**
 The *Rebuild* action erases all data on your instance primary and ephemeral drive (if it has one), including installed software, configuration settings and user data.